pybpc/poseur/README.md

-# NB: f2format is currently under reconstruction.
+# NB: poseur is currently under reconstruction.
 It is highly recommended to directly install from the git repo or the pre-release distributions.

 ---